Mauro Boselli: Cerro Porteño

 During the Paraguayan superclasico played in August 2021, Boselli scored for Cerro Porteño in a 3–0 victory against Olimpia Asunción.

 In September 2021, Boselli departed to Argentina for family matters with permission from Cerro Porteño and was absent from the team, which resulting in the passing of his mother as communicated by the club.
 In the same month, Cerro Porteño confirmed Boselli's continuity at the club for 2022.
 This was automatically assured in Boselli's first contract, in reaching a quantity of games would assure a contract extension.
 This was automatically assured in Boselli's first contract, in reaching a quantity of games would assure a contract extension.

 Estudiantes de LP

 On 6 January 2022, Boselli joined Estudiantes de La Plata.
 On 2 November 2023, Boselli announced he would retire from professional football at the end of the season.

 International career

 In 2005, Boselli was part of the Argentina U-20 national team that finished third in the South American Youth Championship (therefore qualifying for that year's U-20 World Cup).
 However, Boselli was not part of the final World Cup squad.

-On 27 September 2009, Boselli was called for a local league based Argentina national team (replacing injured Esteban Fuertes) to play a friendly match against Ghana.
+On 27 September 2009, Boselli was called for a local league-based Argentina national team (replacing injured Esteban Fuertes) to play a friendly match against Ghana.
 Three days later, on 30 September, Boselli debuted with the national team, being brought in as a substitute in the 57th minute of the match.
-Boselli scored his first goal for Argentina- from the penalty spot- in a 4–1 defeat to Nigeria on 1 June 2011.
+Boselli scored his first goal for Argentina – a penalty kick – in a friendly match against Nigeria in Abuja on 1 June 2011, which ended in a 4–1 victory for Nigeria.
+The match became a cause celebre among the investigators of the FIFA Ethics Committee after it was discovered later that the match's referee, Ibrahim Chaibou of Niger, had been involved with Singaporean criminal Wilson Raj Perumal in match-fixing incidents in numerous international friendly matches.